campaignmonitor/forms-for-campaign-monitor/readme.txt

 == Changelog ==

 = 2.8.1 =
-* Rename the plugin name to be "Campaign Monitor for WordPress", in line with other Campaign Monitor's plugin
+* Minor fixes to A/B tests.
-* Minor issue fixes
+* Improved security.

 = 2.8.0 =
 * Addressed connection issues with PHP7
-* Support for Wordpress 5.2.2
+* Support for WordPress 5.2.2
 * Minor issue fixes

 = 2.7.0 =